Skip to main content

 • Fields in index_fields → converted into embeddings

-• Non-indexed fields → stay as regular properties
+• Non-indexed fields → stay as regular properties in the graph and relational stores

 • Choosing what to index controls search granularity